whayneGrageda/Facial_Recognition_Capstone/README.md

 python main.py
 ```

 **Note:** Large model files (`.pth` files) are not included in the repository due to GitHub's file size limits.
-On the first run, the system will download the GFPGAN model (~348MB) and rebuild the optimized face encoding cache with FAISS index.
+On the first run, the system will automatically download the necessary core models and rebuild the optimized face encoding cache with FAISS index.

 ---